-Intern must publicly testify on rape claim against lawmaker
+Intern to publicly testify on rape claim against lawmaker

 The Associated Press generally does not identify people who say they were sexually assaulted.

-Von Ehlinger’s attorney, Edward Dindinger, didn’t immediately respond to a request for comment about the subpoena.
+Von Ehlinger’s attorney, Edward Dindinger, didn’t immediately respond to a request for comment about a subpoena for the intern.
 Last week, he sent a letter to the state’s attorneys objecting to some of the procedural rules set for the ethics hearing and asking that von Ehlinger’s accuser be required to comply with a subpoena.
 Dindinger noted that von Ehlinger could face a contempt complaint if he fails to comply with the subpoena he was issued.

 “If the complainant or any other person is not actually compelled to comply with the subpoena, this would represent a gross miscarriage of justice,” Dindinger wrote.